Llemmert/ADVJSFinal/README.md

 Questions
 ```
 ## Deliverables
-Has user signup functionality
+-Has user signup functionality
-Has authentication service for users to log in
+-Has authentication service for users to log in
-User info is stored in MongoDB
+-User info is stored in MongoDB
-Questions are stored in MongoDB
+-Questions are stored in MongoDB
-Used Bootstrap for most CSS
+-Used Bootstrap for most CSS
-Site is deployed on Heroku on the following link: http://advjsfinal.herokuapp.com/
+-Site is deployed on Heroku on the following link: http://advjsfinal.herokuapp.com/
-Accounts can change their own account type to test features
+-Accounts can change their own account type to test features

 ## Testing Screenshots
 ## Login Screen: